 - Hall effect devices can require more energy than inductive sensors or shunts

-- Hall effect devices can have more limited measurement ranges compared to the inductive sensors
+- Hall effect devices can have more limited measurement ranges compared to inductive sensors

 - Hall effect devices can be more expensive than inductive sensors or shunts

 An inductive current sensor is used to measure AC and consists of a wire-wound core and a signal conditioner.
 The current conductor passes through the magnetically permeable core that magnifies the conductor’s magnetic field.
 The AC causes the magnetic field to expand and collapse, which induces a current in the windings.
 Compared with a transformer, the current-carrying conductor is analogous to the primary, and the core is the secondary.
 The secondary current is converted to a DC voltage, and the conditioning circuitry produces an output proportional to the current being measured.
-Inductive current sensors typically operate between 20 and 100 Hz, although it’s possible to design them to work up to 1 kHz or higher frequencies.
+Inductive sensors typically operate between 20 and 100 Hz, but there are devices on the market that work up to 1 kHz and even 1 MHz.
 Inductive current sensing is inherently isolated from the voltage being sensed and can provide high accuracy and a wide sensing range.
 Both inductive sensing and Hall effect devices produce a near-zero insertion loss (voltage drop) on the monitored circuit.
 Shunts are more rugged and lower in cost than inductive sensing and Hall effect devices, but their use always involves a measurable voltage drop on the monitored circuit.

 What about shunts?